COST OF LIVING IN PORTUGAL – MONTHLY BUDGET

 When people ask me what amount is a reasonable monthly budget for Portugal I always say it really depends on your lifestyle and if you are renting or buying a house.
 It also depends on where you live as nearer the coast or a city will be more expensive and during summer months rent will be more expensive than winter months.
 Other questions to ask yourself: Do you go out and eat/drink out a lot?
 Do you visit theatres and cinemas frequently or do you live more frugally like us and enjoy the simple pleasure of life e.g. nature hikes, free beaches and river beaches.
 If you have no rent or mortgage like us then I would estimate a minimum budget of 600 euros per month for a couple which I feel is a realistic budget.
 Others would say you need 1000 euros or more but as I said it all depends on your lifestyle choices.
 Do you only drink cocktails or are you happy with a local beer or wine?
 Do you get your nails done every week or do you live in the garden like me and don’t care about your appearance that much.
 I spend many an evening trying to get the soil out from under my nails.

 We live in a rural village and can go days without leaving the house as hubby works from home so our petrol budget is modest as we only take rare longer journeys.
 We have spent a small fortune on DIY and renovating rooms (Leeroy Merlin should give me shares in their company!).
 I have not included DIY here as these are one off purchases that might not relate to you.
 Just be sure to factor some DIY and house maintenance into your budget if your buying an old house as I can guarantee you it will need work.
 Don’t forget second hand cars are ridiculously expensive compared to the UK and petrol is expensive too.
 The most affordable bill here has to be IMI which is the equivalent of council tax and is 67.26 euros per year for us!
 Electricity is very expensive here (similar to UK cost) and ranges between 50-60 euros per month, so I have used the figure of 60 as during summer the air con may be turned on more.
 Houses in Portugal are built and designed to make them a very cool temperature inside which is great as we don’t use the air con very much at all and it is now June.
 Gas bottles are affordable.
 The hot water gas bottle lasts us 6-8 weeks (so I took the figure of 6 weeks), the gas cooker bottle lasts 3 months and each bottle costs 27 euros.
-Logs are 50 euros but only used in the winter months and last a good 2 months so I have only estimated buying logs Nov, Dec, Jan & Feb.
+Logs are 40 euros (first batch was 50 but now only 40) and only used in the winter months and last a good 4 months so I have only estimated buying logs to cover Nov, Dec, Jan & Feb.
+You may require more but our T.V lives in the bedroom and we are happy to retreat to our bedroom on some winter evenings with a hot water bottle to watch Netlix so the log fire is not lit every night during the winter months.

-I haven’t included any house, car maintenance or family birthdays so you may wish to do this.
-We don’t have a clothes budget as we have enough to last us a while and haven’t purchased any clothing in 5 months.
-We currently have no pets here so no costs for pet food, insurance or vets but we do pay for daughter’s bunny insurance in UK.
+I haven’t included any house (DIY) maintenance or family birthdays so you may wish to do this.
+We don’t have a clothes budget as we have enough to last us a while and haven’t purchased any clothing in months.
 We have no children living with us so have no school tuition fees.
 You may want to also factor in a budget for language lessons.
 You will save money if you can function without a car but don’t forget to include public transport costs.
 If you do buy a car you may want to budget in a one off payment for a Via Verde – there is more info on this in my post/guide to buying a second hand car.
 If you are working don’t forget to apply for NHR – I also have a separate post/guide about this.
 You will be taxed at a flat rate.
 Check with your Portuguese bank account regarding fees.
 Here our bank charges us 5 euros a month just to have the account!
 Also 18 euros per year to have a cash card so we have a joint account but share 1 card.
 The cash card is fantastic as you can pay many bills via the Multibanco (cash machine).
+We have just opened a bank account with no fees and a card each so will close the bank account that charges us fees in due course once all direct debits have swapped over to new account.
+Bare in mind that I only know of 2 bank accounts who do not charge fees.
+Make sure you have the option of paying for bills at the multibanco (cash machine) as this is a great service.

 Monthly budget (In Euros):